nico/hack/notes/thread_local_mac.md

 (`__tlv_bootstrap` is replaced with `tlv_get_addr` by dyld at load time.
 If you run `otool -s __DATA __thread_bss a.out`, remember that `__thread_bss`
 points at the start of the file instead of at actual initialization data since it's used for zero-initialized memory.
-But )
+But when dyld maps the executable, it'll map the tail of segments that have a bigger memory size than file size as `VM_PROT_ZF`, so the offset doesn't matter.
+That's also why zerofill sections are always at the end of their segment.)

 Exercise: Change the thread-locals to either `static thread_local....` or `extern thread_local` -- in the latter case, don't forget to delete the